colby/colbyolson.com/pages/resume.md

 applications, and peripheral devices.

 ## Skills
-* Proficient with Shell scripting and Chef
+* Proficient with CLI utilities, shell scripting, and Chef
 * Comfortable with Ruby and PHP
-* Comfortable with UNIX-like system administration
+* Comfortable with system administration
     * OSX
     * Debian
-    * CentOS
-    * Arch
+    * RHEL